Phillip Adams (American football)

-Phillip Matthew Adams (July 20, 1988 – April 8, 2021) was an American football cornerback.
-He played college football for the South Carolina State Bulldogs and was drafted in the seventh round of the 2010 NFL Draft by the San Francisco 49ers.
-He also played for the New England Patriots, Oakland Raiders, Seattle Seahawks, New York Jets, and Atlanta Falcons.
+Phillip Matthew Adams (July 20, 1988 – April 8, 2021) was an American professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the South Carolina State Bulldogs and was selected in the seventh round of the 2010 NFL draft by the San Francisco 49ers.
+He also played for the New England Patriots, Seattle Seahawks, Oakland Raiders, New York Jets, and Atlanta Falcons.

-On April 8, 2021, suffering from the brain disease chronic traumatic encephalopathy, Adams shot and killed himself following a standoff with police in Rock Hill, South Carolina.
-He was identified by investigators as the gunman responsible for killing six people the day before.
+On April 7, 2021, Adams killed six people in Rock Hill, South Carolina.
+The next day, he shot and killed himself following a standoff with police.
+He was posthumously diagnosed as suffering from the brain disease chronic traumatic encephalopathy.

 Early life

-Adams was born on July 20, 1988, in Rock Hill, South Carolina.
+Phillip Matthew Adams was born on July 20, 1988, in Rock Hill, South Carolina.
 He attended Rock Hill High School, where he played football and basketball.

 College career

 Adams attended South Carolina State University from 2006 to 2009.
 In his freshman year with the Bulldogs, Adams saw action as a backup and on special teams.
 He recorded 12 tackles and two interceptions, along with a 30-yard punt return.
 As a sophomore with the Bulldogs, he played in 11 games.

 As a junior, Adams ranked sixth on the team (with 48 tackles) and led the team in interceptions (with five) and pass deflections (with nine).
 In his senior year, he was a First Team All-Mid-Eastern Athletic Conference selection after registering 48 tackles and three interceptions.
 That year, he also scored a touchdown on a pick six against Norfolk State.